amartejak/pokemonstore/README.md

    yarn android
    ```

-   This command will build the app and launch it on the Android emulator.
+   This command will build the app and launch it on the Android emulator or if not launched open the emulater manually.

 ### Step 7: Interact with the App